retypeapp/retype/configuration/project.md

 === locale : `string`

 You can switch the `locale` to any other supported language by providing the corresponding ISO language code as listed below.
+You can also set `locale` to a custom value that matches a bucket in [`labels`](#labels).

 Default is `en`.